michaelw730/irish/index.md

 #### Family Introducing

 The Irish for 'my' is mo.
-If it precedes a word beginning with a consonant (other than l, n, or r) a h is added to the initial letter, causing a change in sound:
+If it precedes a word beginning with a consonant (other than l/n/r) a h is added to the initial letter, causing a change in sound:

 * mac = mo mhac